Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Parton model

 Determinations of PDFs are performed by global analyses using a wide array of data sets that can be described by the parton model within the factorization framework.
 It is therefore important to exclude data in the kinematic region that are not reliably predicted within this model.

-In lepton-nucleon scattering, there are different types of scattering scenarios depending on the value of the hadronic invariant mass, $W^2=(p+q)^2$, and the value of the virtuality of the exchanged boson $Q$ \cite{SajjadAthar:2020nvy}.
-We can divide these cases into: \begin{enumerate} \item elastic scattering ($W=M_N$), \item shallowly inelastic scattering (SIS) ($W\leq 2$ GeV), \item soft DIS ($W>2$ GeV, $Q< 1$ GeV), and \item DIS ($W>2$ GeV and $Q\geq 1$ GeV). \end{enumerate} Among these scenarios, the DIS and soft DIS (dominated by non-resonant pion production) cases are the most reliably described by the parton model.
+In lepton-nucleon scattering, there are different types of scattering scenarios depending on the value of the hadronic invariant mass, $W^2=(p+q)^2$, and the virtuality of the exchanged boson $Q$ \cite{SajjadAthar:2020nvy}.
+We can divide these cases into four categories: \begin{enumerate} \itemsep-0em \item elastic scattering ($W=M_N$), \item shallowly inelastic scattering (SIS) ($W\leq 2$ GeV), \item soft DIS ($W>2$ GeV, $Q< 1$ GeV), and \item DIS ($W>2$ GeV and $Q\geq 1$ GeV). \end{enumerate} Among these scenarios, DIS and soft DIS (dominated by non-resonant pion production) are the most reliably described by the parton model.
 Therefore, a $W$ cut is traditionally imposed on DIS data to extract PDFs.
 While imposing a $W$ cut is straightforward for the case of lepton-proton scattering, it is more subtle for lepton-nucleus scattering when we compute in terms of the rescaled variables.
 For $\ell_1 +A \rightarrow \ell_2 + X$ scattering, we have:

 The average $W_A$ per nucleon, $W_{\rm aver}=W_A/A$, is then given by

 Additionally, we observe that $W_{\rm aver}^2$ and $W_N^2$ are not the same: